Note: New charts have been added

 I’m not a financial advisor, but the solution to avoiding this kind of carnage would obviously be to move part of your wealth out of stocks and into other assets: investment in privately held companies (ideally your own), other currencies or commodities, art, value farmland or other productive land, positive-cashflow rental property, equity in your own home.

 Unsurprisingly, I’m not a major stock investor.
 I’m writing this because I know many people with sizeable stock holdings and I don’t want them and millions of good Americans I don’t know to needlessly lose 60 or 70% of their savings that are held as stock, and because I want Americans without stock holdings to know that a major economic change is in all likelihood coming.
 Stocks are theoretically a great way to make money and have been a great way to make money in the US for the last century, but the US stock market of today is a fantasy world not reflective of economic reality, thanks to the existence and misguided actions of central banks.
-(The stock markets of some other countries may well be different, though major markets in Europe and Asia are generally not much better.)
+(The stock markets of some other countries may well be different, though major markets in Europe and Asia are generally not much better in terms of being subject to rigging.)
 Worse, the stock market is heavily manipulated on a day-to-day basis by large private banks and investment banks who use inside knowledge of future central bank policy and technology like high-frequency trading to fleece the masses before they know what hit them.

 I’m not down long-term on the US and its economy.
 We still have more opportunity and economic potential than in most, maybe all other countries.
 There is advanced infrastructure and strong rule of law (not in terms of Constitutional liberties, but with regards to business contract and property law), and a can-do entrepreneurial attitude (which surely can sometimes result in unwise investment, but also is a primary factor for our outsized past growth) that is not as prevalent in many other developed nations.
 The country can be what it is currently pretending to be.
 But before then the piper must be paid (unless our government tries to burn down the world to get out of doing so), and prices, the accurate discovery of which are the bedrock of any economy, free-market and socialist alike, must realign with reality.